Command Line

 trunk check --sample=10 --filter=prettier

-Alternatively to run every linter at most 5 times against each enabled linter:
+Alternatively, to run every linter at most 5 times against its supported files:

 trunk check --sample=5